In old Westerns, the nameless drifter is either a nuisance or dangerous villain, but who knows which?

-Today, bright orange “If Found” stickers are available through local Coast Guard Auxiliary flotillas, United States Power Squadrons offices, kayak and canoe shops and websites, harbor masters, and commercial sources such as Amazon.
+Today, bright orange “If Found” stickers are available through local Coast Guard Auxiliary flotillas, United States Power Squadrons offices, kayak and canoe shops and websites, harbormasters, and commercial sources such as Amazon.
 Or email email@example.com and Dean Alexander, a Coast Guard Auxiliarist in Washington, will mail free “If Found” stickers to paddlers anywhere in the United States.

 A sticker is the most distinctive, reliable way to provide contact information.
-But even adding name and phone info inked on a hull with a waterproof pen is a big improvement over an anonymous, empty boat.
-Some kayak builders are now molding in a panel perfect for such personalization.
+But even writing your name and contact information on your paddlecraft with a permanent marker is a huge improvement over an anonymous, empty boat.
+Some kayak builders are now molding in panels designed for such personalization.

-While you’re at it, consider doing the same with paddles, oars, life jackets and other gear that could get separated from you or the boat and trigger searches.
+While you’re at it, consider adding your name and contact number to paddles, oars, life jackets and other gear that could get separated from you or the boat and trigger searches.